Snapchat/KeyDB-docs/docs/lru-cache.md

 Those should be reasonable values and were tested experimental, but the user may want to play with these configuration settings in order to pick optimal values.

-Instructions about how to tune these parameters can be found inside the example `redis.conf` file in the source distribution, but briefly, they are:
+Instructions about how to tune these parameters can be found inside the example `keydb.conf` file in the source distribution, but briefly, they are:

 ```
 lfu-log-factor 10